openwrt/packages/net/banip/files/README.md

 * Supports nft atomic Set loading
 * Supports blocking by ASN numbers and by iso country codes
 * Supports local allow- and blocklist (IPv4, IPv6, CIDR notation or domain names)
-* Auto-add the uplink subnet to the local allowlist
+* Auto-add the uplink subnet or uplink IP to the local allowlist
 * Provides a small background log monitor to ban unsuccessful login attempts in real-time
 * Auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
 * Fast feed processing as they are handled in parallel as background jobs